 Their schedule is subject to change every four months

 College students take different classes each semester, and change their schedules constantly.
 This could make your life as a manager somewhat difficult if you’re the type who prefers to stick to preset schedules for lengthy periods of time.

 Along these lines, you might find that a student who works for you one semester is no longer available the following term due to school-related conflicts, in which case you might come away feeling like you wasted your time training that person to begin with.

 While there are plenty of good reasons to hire college students as part-time staff, you should be aware of the risks and disadvantages involved.
 If you are going to employ students, go into it with your expectations in check, and with any luck, it’ll be a move that works out in your favor.

-Use Homebases’s free applicant tracking system to find qualified candidates for your business.
+Use Homebase hiring to find qualified candidates for your business.